stg-tud/apsa/2019/OPAL/1-OverviewAndAnalyzingBytecode.md

  - There are no “null” values unless explicitly noted.
    (E.g., the instructions array typically contains `null` values.)

-^ The decision to make basically all major data-structures immutable was made to facilitate parallelization.
+^ The decision to make basically all major data structures immutable was made to facilitate parallelization.

 ^ If available, always use the accessor methods offered by the class that manages the collection and not the collection itself.
 ^ E.g., to find a method with a specific name, use the respective method defined by `Method` and do not use the (underlying) collection’s find method; to iterate over the instructions of a method use `Code`’s respective methods.
 The explicitly defined methods generally offer additional functionality or are more efficient due to domain knowledge.